 We created this recipe to celebrate the best flavors of the season with our friends at California Grown.
 It has flavors that, like California, are inspired by other places but still very unique.
 The frozen avocado, coconut, and lime taste a bit like a Mexican paleta.
 And the base technique is that used for the traditional frozen Italian dessert known as semifreddo.
-It then gets a very California twist thanks to the unique combination of avocado, lime, and strawberries!
+Thanks to the unique combination of avocado, lime, and strawberries, it then gets a very California twist!

 But first, let's talk semifreddo.
 It's a traditional Italian dessert that is pronounced "semi-fray-doh" and translates to "half-frozen."

 This dessert is made by freezing a mixture of Italian meringue, whipped cream, and many delicious flavors.
 The result is a light, airy, delicious frozen dessert.
 Oh, and it usually serves partially melted, so the texture is like a frozen mousse.

 We've nicknamed this recipe "semifreddo light" because it's much quicker and easier to make than the classic dessert.
 Traditional semifreddo is made by folding together Italian meringue and whipped cream.
 The result is a seriously delicious frozen dessert, but it requires a certain level of cooking skills.

 But, as promised, this is an even easier version of classic semifreddo.
 Here you blend the ingredients, then layer them and wait until it's completely frozen.

 Like our home state of California, we like to say this semifreddo recipe is easy, breezy, and laid back.
 Here are a few tips to have complete success with this Avocado Semifreddo: